 Teachers consider the repertoire of strategies to respond to the needs of all pupils.
 Teachers are aware of individual learning needs and have wider conversations with parents, colleagues and specialist professionals in addition to the child to establish next steps.
 Teachers create a positive and supportive environment that promotes high standards and positive relationships can help ensure pupils can access the best possible teaching.
 Pupils eligible for PP make accelerated progress above national expectation.
 Measured through EYFS, Phonics, Y2 and Y6 SATs and Y4 Multiplication check outcomes.
-Pupils facilitated in experiencing a wider range of sports and arts alongside opportunities to experience different cultures / beliefs to broaden understanding and knowledge of the wider world.
-An improved variety of cultural/residential experiences available to all pupils linked to new Curriculum.
-(Subject to COVID guidelines).
+Pupils facilitated in experiencing a wider range of sports and arts alongside opportunities to experience different cultures / beliefs to broaden An ambitious variety of cultural/residential experiences available to all pupils linked to Curriculum knowledge. understanding and knowledge of the wider world.
 PP prioritised to attend extra-curricular activities.
 Embedded systems used to track PP pupil engagement in wider opportunities.
 No financial barriers evident linked to PP attendance at extra-curricular opportunities and residential experiences.
-There is an established link between the home learning environment at all ages Clear plan in place for parental communication across the year. and children's performance at school.
-Schools and parents have a shared Practical strategies to support learning at home shared with parents. priority to deliver the best outcomes for their children.
-Tailored school communications in place to encourage positive dialogue about learning.
-Sustained and intensive support offered and in place where needed.
-Increase in parental attendance at key events across the academic year.
-Sustained and developed parental information opportunities.
-Personalised communication evident when appropriate.
+Pupils able to recall prior learning evidencing pupils know more and remember more.
+Pupils able to recall prior learning during pupil conferencing and whole class discussions.
+Pupils able to link current learning with prior knowledge.
+Pupils able to apply knowledge learnt in subsequent lessons or projects.